aoyshi/Machine-Leaning-Basics/unsupervised/clustering/README.md

     * c) **Mini-Batch K-Means**:
          Main idea is to use small random batches of data of a fixed size, so they can be stored in memory.
 Each iteration a new random sample from the dataset is obtained and used to update the clusters and this is repeated until convergence.
     * d) **CLARANS** (Clustering Large Applications based upon randomized Search)
-Verdict: The number of clusters required at the end have to be mentioned beforehand, so need to have prior knowledge of the dataset.
 ------------
 #### III.
 Distribution Models
-These clustering models are based on the notion of how probable is it that all data points in the cluster belong to the same distribution (For example: Normal, Gaussian).
+These clustering models are based on the notion of how probable is it that all data points in the cluster belong to the same distribution (For example: Normal, Gaussian). \
+_Verdict: Suffers from overfitting._
   * **Expectation-Maximization (EM) Clustering**: \
     The goal of EM clustering is to estimate the means and standard deviations for each cluster so as to maximize the likelihood of the observed data (distribution).
 It is a soft-clustering method - it does not compute actual assignments of observations to clusters, but classification probabilities.... i.e. each observation belongs to each cluster with a certain probability. \
-Verdict: Suffers from overfitting.
 ------------
 #### IV.
 Density Models:
 These models search the data space for areas of varied density of data points: it considers the clusters as the 'dense' region having some similarity and being different from the lower dense regions.